-(2) Represents interest on \$27 million drawn down of the available \$27 million as at June 30, 2015 under the short term Loan Agreement.
-The loan matures on December 31, 2015.
+Represents interest on \$27 million drawn down of the available \$27 million as at December 31, 2015 as stipulated by the amended long term Loan Agreement.
+The loan was initially classified as long term in 2013 and throughout 2014, and subsequently reclassified to short term as at December 31, 2014 as it was set to mature on December 31, 2015.
+See Subsequent Events.

-(3) Both long term loan principal and accrued interest have a maturity date of June 30, 2018.

-(4) The coupon interest payments are denominated in Canadian Dollars.
-The USD value of the scheduled interest payments has been calculated at the June 30, 2015 exchange rate of 1.2474 CAD/USD.
+Represents principal and accrued interest on long term loan with maturity date of June 30, 2018.
+See Subsequent Events.
+The coupon interest payments are denominated in Canadian Dollars.
+The USD value of the scheduled interest payments has been calculated at the December 31, 2015 exchange rate of 1.3840 CAD/USD.
+See Subsequent Events.

-The Corporation's commitments to fund the Bahar project are based on the approved annual WP&B prepared by BEOC.
-Greenfields' management, through their participation at the project Steering Committee, Management Committee and Bahar Energy board of directors, provides significant input and technical guidance to the proposed annual work plan.
-Proposed budgets are reviewed and approved by the Management Committee (comprised of representatives from Bahar Energy and SOCAR), Bahar Energy board of directors and Greenfields board of directors.
+Energy board of directors and Greenfields board of directors.
 Budget approval by Bahar Energy must be unanimous.
 Failing unanimity on a work program and budget, the proposal capable of satisfying the minimum work and production obligations under the ERDPSA for the calendar year in question that receives the highest percentage vote is deemed approved.
 Greenfields' President and Chief Executive Officer currently serves as the Bahar Energy representative to the Steering Committee under the ERDPSA and to the Management Committee for BEOC.
 The latter has the authority under the Joint Operating Agreement to exercise overall supervision, direction and control of all matters pertaining to the Joint Operations.